ZeroDragon/destinyArmory/README.md

 DESTINY ARMORY
 =================

-A plugin to display the inventory items in spanish
+A plugin to display the inventory items in various languages